JoPe99/helsinki-city-bike/README.md

 #### TL;DR

 Very rewarding project to have done, and I feel like I learned a lot during it.
-Lots of things to improve upon, but still fairly happy with the end result, considering that it was basically created in under a month on my free time.
+Lots of things to improve upon, but still fairly content with the end result, considering that it was basically created in a month on my free time.